ghartsel/RapidMarkup/README.md

 Output is to STDIO.

-Docxform currently generates ReStructuredText and Markdown (GitHub flavor) document formats.
+Docxform generates ReStructuredText and Markdown (GitHub flavor) document formats.
 Run the program on the sample.fodt file to convert a sample LibreOffice file and see the generated formats and supported semantic styles.

 If you're using a docs-as-code documentation methodology that uses GitHub for version control, you can store, access and manage the LibreOffice .fodt-formatted files directly in the repository in the same way you work with any other markup or code source.